Find out when transactions involving land and buildings are exempt from VAT.

 7.8 If you have land and buildings on hand when you cancel your registration

-If you cancel your VAT registration because you are closing down your business or trading below the registration limits, some or all of the assets on hand (including land and buildings) may be treated as supplied by you when you deregister.
+If you cancel your VAT registration because you are closing down your business or trading below the registration limits, some or all of the assets on hand (including land and buildings) may be treated as supplied by you when you cancelled your VAT registration.
 You will have to account for VAT on these assets if the following conditions are met:

 - you were entitled to claim input tax on their acquisition or on their construction where that construction created a new building, or acquired them as a transfer of a going concern and a predecessor owner was entitled to claim input tax